Robert McNamara as Secretary of Defense: 1967 Senate Armed Forces Committee hearing

+Joint Chiefs 1967 resignation plan

 When a reporter asked McNamara if the Stennis hearings indicated a rift between him and the Joint Chiefs of Staff, McNamara replied: "My polices don't differ with those of the Joint Chiefs and I think they would be the first to say it".
 General Earle Wheeler, the Chairman of the Joint Chiefs of Staff had become dissatisfied with McNamara's leadership and was outraged by that remark.
 In response to McNamara's claim that the Joint Chiefs supported him, he proposed that the Joint Chiefs all resign in protest at McNamara's leadership.
 General Harold K. Johnson of the Army, who erroneously blamed McNamara for Lyndon Johnson's decision not to call up the Reserves in 1965, agreed to Wheeler's plan with his only regret being that he did not resign in 1965.
 The plan collapsed when General Wallace M. Greene of the Marine Corps refused to go along with it.